Place

 Hours/Season

-The grounds are open from sunrise to sunset to pedestrians.
-The hours of accessing this stop on the Tour Road by vehicle can vary.
-The interior of the house is closed for the remainder of 2023.
-It will reopen again in spring 2024.
+The grounds are open from sunrise to sunset to pedestrians, while the interior of the house is open seasonally.
+The hours of accessing this stop on the Tour Road by vehicle also vary.
 Check our operating hours for more information.

 Before and after the Battles of Saratoga John Neilson farmed these heights, located at Stop #2 along the park's auto tour road.
 Today his restored home looks much as it did when Generals Arnold and Poor used it for quarters in 1777.
 This single-room house may be small, but the panoramic view from the porch is larger than life!